Honoring Women Leaders in Tourism on International Women’s Day

 Honoring the Women at the Top in Tourism

-Despite the challenges facing women working in tourism, there are some superlative leaders inspiring current and future generations of women.
+Despite the challenges facing women working in tourism, there are many superlative leaders inspiring current and future generations of women.

 Amber Asher, CEO, Standard International